great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 Ensures that values within a column are `NULL`.

-**Use Case**: Handle columns that should typically be populated but might be left null due to specific conditions.
+**Use Case**: Handle columns where values might be left null due to specific conditions.

 ```python title="" name="docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness_resources/missingness_expectations.py ExpectColumnValuesToBeNull"
 ```